bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:55:27

 Sure, but with L2 especially,
-grouping it would be much cleaner, because for the LM penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
+grouping it would be much cleaner, because for the LN penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
-But with L2 you only, like You could stagger it out, you could subscribe to three watchtowers and only give each one third and you'd always be covered but none of them would see your whole frequency.
+But with L2, like You could stagger it out, you could subscribe to three watchtowers and only give each one third and you'd always be covered but none of them would see your whole frequency.
-That's also true.
 So L2 would make privacy and storage much better.

 Speaker 1: 00:55:57

-Ooh, but that becomes very interesting when there's a breach and They all try to grab it.
+Ooh, but that becomes very interesting when there's a breach.
+They all try to grab it.

 Speaker 2: 00:56:02

-Oh, that's fine.
+That's fine.
 They can overwrite each other.

 Speaker 0: 00:56:04